 I did these 4 drawings over a number of years.
 It was the light through the window, the dog and then the music and little girl in sunlight that originally drew me in.
 It is something in the luminosity of that distant and single window, showing the light and air outside the house that just impresses me to no end.
 It is one of the few paintings I know of that shows the quality of the air in the 1600’s and how sunlight played in it.
 The light coming in and illuminating the little girl shows the light near a canal and the air out the window in a way that surpasses Vermeer.
 The air out the window is real history, showing just how it felt in Amsterdam in the 1600’s.

 The woman in the front seems to modulate her voice and asks us to do the same.
 We are included in the lovely singing.
 The flute can be heard and the mandolin.
 An early violin sounds lovely too.
 The woman on the left is not beautiful but she is real, which is more important.
 The woman on the right is not thin, which is also better than if she were a perfect being,

-The man playing the vilin telels us how lovely the music is, The violin and flute sounds so good with the background of other instruments, they brings the dog in from the kitchen.
+The man playing the violin tells us how lovely the music is, The violin and flute sounds so good with the background of other instruments, it brings the dog in from the kitchen.
 Even the little girls with her silver dish forgets what she was going to do, and feels the music as the beautiful sun of that day strikes her.
-What a precious moment De hooch has seen here.
+What a precious moment De Hooch has seen here.

 Or to look at this slightly differently, the dog loves the music too and is a little worried he will be kicked out of the room again, but he is clearly listening and looking at the musicians.
 The girl in the kitchen is impatient to come in too, as she has a silver tray and wants to give the players apples.
 They have been playing so beautifully they all deserve them.